Carter907/logic-loop/README.md

 ## Prop-Logic-Mastery

-This app allow you to study your discrete math using noval questions without end!
+This app allows you to study your discrete math using noval questions without end!

 ### How does it work?